Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 Analytic cookies must be set at the first-party domain.
 This means that when a buyer navigates from your Hydrogen storefront to Shopify checkout, the domain name must stay the same.

-You can acheive this by assigning a subdomain to your online store.
-For example:
+You can achieve this by assigning a sub-domain to your online store.
+For example, you can do the following tasks:

 * Set your Hydrogen store domain at `https://www.my-awesome-hydrogen-store.com`
 * Attach a new subdomain to your online store at `https://checkout.my-awesome-hydrogen-store.com`